Common Symptoms Of A Bad EGR Valve You Might Not Know

 You may feel reduced engine power when pressing down the gas pedal or experience acceleration difficulties.
 The long-term effects of these issues are bad fuel economy and the vehicle guzzling more fuel than necessary.

-It happens due to the incorrect air to fuel ratio.
+It happens due to the incorrect air-to-fuel ratio.
 As a result, the engine requires more fuel to yield any power.

 The Engine Warning Light Comes On